Consumption Tax: Definition, Types, Pros & Cons, And More

 Currently, the U.S. taxes individuals and businesses with income taxes such as the individual income tax, corporate income tax, and capital gains taxes.
 While the U.S. does levy consumption taxes in the form of sales taxes and excise taxes, it does not have a national consumption tax.”

 However, many other countries do have a national consumption tax.
-Some of the major countries where a national consumption tax is applicable include Australia, Canada, India, Japan, New Zealand, Singapore, and more.
+Some of the major countries where this tax is applicable at the national level include Australia, Canada, India, Japan, New Zealand, Singapore, and more.

 Although the United States does not have a national consumption tax at the federal level, it does have a federal excise tax.
-This is applied to the purchase of certain types of goods and services, including gasoline, alcohol, cigarettes, and airline tickets.
+Furthermore, this is also applicable to the purchase of certain types of goods and services, including gasoline, alcohol, cigarettes, and airline tickets.

 Wrapping Up

 Hope this article was helpful for you in understanding how consumption tax works in the United States.
-A consumption tax is a tax that is commonly levied on goods and services.
-Some of the common examples of consumption tax include value-added tax and retail sales tax.
+Generally, the Government levies this tax commonly on goods and services.
+Some of the common examples of such types of taxes include value-added tax and retail sales tax.

 The main difference between an income tax and a consumption tax is that the former is assessed on earned money, while the latter is charged when consumers spend money.
-Do you have any more information to add regarding consumption tax?
+Do you have any more information to add regarding this type of tax?
 Share your ideas and views with us in the comments section below.

 Continue Reading: